garrdbyrd/MonoGame-Example/README.md

 This is a basic example of a game created using the **MonoGame Game Engine** ([link](https://monogame.net)).
 This is just a fun personal project, it is untelling when it will be updated.
 Still, I think it provides some basic examples for some useful things in MonoGame.

 # Features
-- You control a square
+- Move a square around the screen
 - Change the color of the square
-- Move the square around the screen
+- GamePad support
-- GamePad support (no KeyboardMouse support yet)
+- Keyboard support

 # Development
 ## Software
-- IDE: VS Code (technically VS Codium)
+- VS Code (technically VS Codium)
-- OS: Arch Linux (I use Arch, btw)
+- Arch Linux (I use Arch, btw)
 - .NET 7 (will likely move to .NET 8 soon)

 ## Hardware